40 Things Your Doctor Wishes You Knew About Vaccines

 Natural immunity is not better than vaccine-acquired immunity

 Some people believe that the immunity gained through getting a virus is better than a vaccination.
 “That’s a disturbing notion,” says Dr. Schaffner, “and it must come from people who have had no exposure to diseases that can be prevented through vaccination.
-Their assumption must be that the disease is trivial to the child.”
+Their assumption must be that the disease is trivial.”
 Schaffner says that this dangerous idea has become more common because we have eliminated so many diseases with vaccines that people don’t have experience with how traumatic and fatal viruses can be.
+Even though immunity from a disease may be higher than a vaccine (in measles, it is 100 percent versus 98-99 percent, respectively), you still have to get the disease, says Dr. Edwards.
+And that’s way worse than the vaccine.

 Flu shots won’t give you the flu